The government has been slow in implementing recommended reforms and regulatory officials lack inquisitiveness, the royal commission has heard.

 Mr Gray asked Professor Paterson whether the consumer experience reports administered to about 10 per cent of aged care residents of a given facility generally at the three-yearly accreditation audit was sufficient progress in nearly two years.

-“No. I think that’s disappointing… it seems like the progress has been slow and then all the more so when you look at the way in which similar initiatives have been progressed internationally,” Mr Gray told the hearing.
+“No. I think that’s disappointing… it seems like the progress has been slow and then all the more so when you look at the way in which similar initiatives have been progressed internationally,” Professor Paterson told the hearing.